Majjhima Nikāya 129

 So ca hoti dubbaṇṇo duddasiko okoṭimako bavhābādho kāṇo vā kuṇī vā khujjo vā pakkhahato vā na lābhī annassa pānassa vatthassa yānassa mālāgandhavilepanassa seyyāvasathapadīpeyyassa.

 And they’d be ugly, unsightly, deformed, sickly—one-eyed, crippled, lame, or half-paralyzed.
-They don’t get to have food, drink, clothes, and vehicles; garlands, perfumes, and makeup; or bed, house, and lighting.
+They don’t get to have food, drink, clothes, and vehicles; garlands, fragrance, and makeup; or bed, house, and lighting.

 So kāyena duccaritaṁ carati vācāya duccaritaṁ carati manasā duccaritaṁ carati.